VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Play-Doh
 * Likes: Beaches, sandboxes, yoga, symmetry
 * Dislikes: Nonsymmetric or unbalanced things
-* Image (?)

 Clayconia is the local elementary schoolchild who is the master of the sandbox.
 They're able to create mindblowingly intricate and complex sandcastles, whether on the sandbox or the beach.

 Strangely, Clayconia doesn't think much about these.
 Their real focus is on modeling with clay.
 Play-Doh is the most readily available type available, though they hope to get into professional pottery once they get into high school.

 Clayconia also has an uncannily strange obsession with yoga.
 They have been enamored with it at an early age, and constantly ramble to their parents about their goal of achieving perfect *balance*.

 ## Loonium
 * Gender: They buried it in Alaska but won't tell us where
 * Physical symbols: treasure chest
 * Likes: Geocaching, MIT puzzle hunt
 * Dislikes: Misplacing their items
-* Image (?)

 Loonium is a chronic hoarder, collecting any and all sort of trinkets and treasures, regardless of value.
 They frequently procure new items from the dungeons Entropinnyum